nullmight/Missing-Semester-Solutions/Lecture2.md

-# Week 2: Shell Tools and Scripting
+# Lecture 2: Shell Tools and Scripting

 1. Read `man ls` and write an `ls` command that lists files in the following manner
    * Includes all files, including hidden files